 " may be cancelled out, creating yet more conflict.

-Sometimes an element from the Expanded Universe
+Sometimes a character from the Expanded Universe

 Please do not abbreviate it to EU, which is an abbreviation for The European Union